 HP Product Accessibility

 Engaging with technology is becoming easier than ever for people with disabilities and age-related limitations.
-HP is continually improving the ease-of-use and accessibility of all our products, including desktop, notebook, and tablet PCs; handheld devices; workstations; printers; scanners; multifunction devices; and software.
+HP is continually improving the ease-of-use and accessibility of all our products.
 The following is a summary of the accessibility features that may be included in HP product families.